 Scientists said, “We found that short menstrual cycles were associated with reduced fecundability among North American pregnancy planners, independent of age, irregular cycles, and history of reproductive illness.
 These results indicate that menstrual cycle characteristics may serve as markers of fertility potential among pregnancy planners.”

 The short menstruation cycle may reflect a narrow fertile window or ovarian aging.
-Both are associate with lack of ovulation.
+Both are associated with a lack of ovulation.
 Scientists then track the contestant’s pregnancy status through bimonthly follow-up questionnaires.
 At last, scientists reported women with harsh depressive symptoms had a decreased chance of becoming pregnant.
 But, the use of psychotropic medications did not appear to harm fertility.